-Exploring Kenya’s Kakamega rainforest in the west of Kenya was a firm highlight of my travels around Kenya.
+Exploring Kenya’s Kakamega rainforest in the west of Kenya was a firm highlight of my 10 days in Kenya.
 Not knowing what to expect by coming off the tourist path, I was immediately glad that I had the chance to divert from the normal and do something that seemingly very few tourists do when visiting Kenya.

 Kenya’s Kakamega rainforest isn’t your normal African safari experience.
 I have to be honest, I was naive to the fact Kenya even had a rainforest, let alone one as important as Kakamega!
 It is the remains of a tropical rainforest that was once linked to the great Equatorial forests of the Congo basin and is believed to have once stretched along the equator across the entire expanse of Africa.

 Here you will find huge buttressed trees, tangled vines and branches, and a medley of flowering plants, including a variety of orchids.
 In fact, it is a biodiversity hot spot and contains over 380 recorded species of plants.

 If plants aren’t your thing then not to worry, this rainforest is teeming with wildlife.
 We arrived and sat down to a picnic lunch after along drive, only to find we would have to fight for our food with the mob of monkeys that fancied a cheese sandwich!
 In fact, fighting for your food may not be your only challenge.

 Identifying the monkeys out of the many different species that live here may be tricky.
 You will find the Colombus monkey, Potto, De Brazza’s monkey, Blue monkey, Olive baboon, Red-tailed monkey and white-nosed monkey, though some species will be harder to spot than others!